Adobe-Marketing-Cloud/reactor-user-docs/README.md

 #### I have a project coming up very soon.
 Should I use Launch or DTM?

 Launch.
-Any new deployments done with DTM will need to be migrated eventually as DTM reaches it's sunset phase.
+Any new deployments done with DTM will need to be migrated eventually as DTM reaches its sunset phase.

 #### Does Launch support single page apps \(SPAs\) and my favorite framework?